California Golden Bears women's basketball

 The California Golden Bears women's basketball team is the women's college basketball team of the University of California, Berkeley.
-The program has been to the NCAA tournament a total of nine times, and won three conference championships.
+As of 2026, the program has been to the NCAA tournament 15 times, and won three conference championships.
 The current head coach is Charmin Smith, who was hired on June 21, 2019.

 The team plays its home games at Haas Pavilion, which was built on top of the old Harmon Gymnasium using money donated in part by the owners of Levi-Strauss.
 The arena was originally known as Men's Gymnasium and then later Harmon Gymnasium until the late 1990s when it went through massive renovations which displaced the team for two seasons.

 History

 Early history

 The first intercollegiate women's basketball game was contested between intramural teams from California and Stanford in 1896, and intramural competition at California continued in following decades.
 However, it was not until 1973–74, following the enaction of Title IX, that California began playing officially organized women's basketball.
 Deborah Gebhardt served as the Golden Bears' inaugural coach.

 After having four coaches in its first six seasons, the program entered a period of stability in 1979 with the arrival of Gooch Foster, who led the team to eight consecutive winning seasons to begin her tenure.
 Under Foster, California won consecutive conference titles in 1980–81 and 1981–82, and earned one AIAW and three NCAA tournament berths.
 Foster retired in the spring of 1996, after 17 seasons at the helm.

 Center Colleen Galloway (1978–81) was the program's most notable player in its early days.
 She stood as the California women's all-time rebounding leader and the school's all-time scoring leader (men or women) until 2019.
 Galloway's number 13 was retired at the end of her collegiate career in 1981, the first Cal men's or women's player and to this day the only woman in program history to be so honored.